SolankiUtkarsh2711/LockedIn/README.md

-# Locked In – Personal Fitness Companion
+# LockedIn – Personal Fitness Companion

 Locked In is a full-stack MERN (MongoDB, Express, React, Node.js) fitness web application designed to help users track workouts, calculate BMR, analyze nutrition, and more through an intuitive interface.

 ## 🚀 Features

-- 🧠 AI-powered nutrition checker and workout database
+- 🧠 Nutrition checker and workout database
 - 📊 BMR Calculator to determine your Basal Metabolic Rate
 - 🔐 Authentication using JWT and secure cookies
 - 🏋️ Workout Planner and meal plan management
 - 📱 Responsive design with React + Bootstrap
-- 📈 Redux Toolkit for state management

 ## 📂 Project Structure